giltene/GilExamples/SpinHintTest/JEPdraft.md

 We believe that given the vey small footprint of this API, testing of an intrinsified x86 implementation in OpenJDK will also be straightforward.
-We expect testing to focus on confirming both the code generation correctness and latency benefits of using the spin loop hint with an intrinsic implementation.
+We expect testing to focus on confirming both the code generation correctness and latency benefits of using an intrinsic implementation of Runtime.onSpinWait().

 Should this API be proposed as a Java SE API (e.g. for inclusion in the java.* namespace in a future Java SE 9 or Java SE 10), we expect to develop an